 Throughout the course of history, beach erosion and accretion has naturally occurred.
-In recent decades, partially due to the construction of the South Jetty and Fort Stevens State Park, accretion along the Clatsop Plains oceanfront has accelerated.
+In recent decades, partially due to the construction of the South Jetty and at Fort Stevens State Park, accretion along the Clatsop Plains oceanfront has accelerated.
 As a result, there has been pressure at times to either increase dune grading efforts to protect views or to allow the subdivision of accreted land in order to create additional residential lots.
-As noted by the Oregon Climate Change Research Institute in its 2020 report Future Climate Projections Clatsop County, sea levels are projected to rise 0.5 feet by 2040 under an intermediate scenario.
+It should be noted that dune grading policies are established in Goal 18 and those policies are implemented through ordinances-standards and regulations in the Clatsop County Land and Water Development and Use Code (LAWDUC).
+Per ORS 390.615, ownership of the shore of the Pacific Ocean between ordinary high tide and extreme low tide is vested in the State of Oregon.
+As noted by the Oregon Climate Change Research Institute (OCCRI) in its 2020 report Future Climate Projections Clatsop County, sea levels are projected to rise 0.5 feet by 2040 under an intermediate scenario.
 Under the high and extreme scenarios, sea level rise is projected as 1.3 to 1.6 feet by 2040.
 Pressure to locate more residential development along the oceanfront may increasingly conflict with the need to mitigate damage to people and property from coastal erosion and sea level rise.